How To Write A Cover Letter

 There’s a stack of cover letter examples on the internet, but if you are short on time to devote to Google, check out our cover letter tips below.

-We have compiled this information about the best way to write a cover letter both in an infographic image as well so if you would like a free infographic sent to you then click on the button at the bottom of the page.
+We have compiled this information about the best way to write a cover letter both in an infographic image as well so if you would like a free checklist sent to you then click on the link at the bottom of the page.

 Cover Letter Hacks

 - Keep your document short -

 On average it takes 6 seconds for your CV to be read.
 Thus it is probable that a Hiring Manager will devote only 1-2 seconds reading the ‘window to your CV’.

 - Make this introductory letter as specific as you can

 Address it by name to the appropriate person in the company.
 If you can't find out the correct name the job title should be easier.

 Ensure you include the title of the job you are applying for.